 Chikungunya

-You aren’t the only one in danger of mosquito-borne diseases.
-Diseases transmitted by mosquitoes can also affect your cats and dogs.
-Common mosquito-borne viruses that affect animals in the United States include:
+Unfortunately, yes.
+Diseases transmitted by mosquitoes can also affect your pets including cats and dogs, along with horses and livestock.
+Common mosquito-borne viruses that affect animals in the United States, along with West Nile Virus, Malaria, and other common diseases, include:

-• Dog Heartworm (dirofilaria immitis): Mosquitoes can carry the larvae of roundworms and can transmit these larvae into dogs and cats (although dogs are much more susceptible to infection).
+• Dog heartworm (irofilarial immitis): Mosquitoes can carry the larvae of roundworms and can transmit these larvae into dogs and cats (although dogs are much more susceptible to infection).